 Foxes leave scent marks with urine and scat.
 These signs advertise the fox’s presence and, most importantly, include its dominance and sexual status to other foxes.

 Foxes leave scent marks around their territory as well as within it.
 Rocks, stumps, vegetation, fences, trees, and even garden gnomes can be used to mark their territory.
-They will also leave scent at the intersection of two paths.
-It is rare for an elevated object in the fox’s view not to have scent left on it.
+They will also leave scents at the intersection of two paths.
+In the fox’s view, it is rare for an elevated object not to have smell left on it.

 It is thought that when foxes are looking for food, they can mark their territory up to seventy times an hour.
 When hunting, they do not mark as frequently.
-During the breeding season, the male fox urine smells similar to a skunk like odor.
+During the breeding season, the male fox’s urine smells like a skunk.

-The fox has many special ways of navigating its territory, ranging from its excellent hearing, sight and smell.
-Also, it uses vocalizations to communicate as well as using scent to mark its territory.
+The fox has many unique ways of navigating its territory, ranging from excellent hearing, sight and smell.
+Also, it uses vocalizations to communicate and use scent to mark its territory.